The Best Fast Food Breakfast Sandwiches

-The sandwich is nice, the bacon quality, the eggs fluffy and generous and the cheese tangy and delicious.
+The sandwich is nice, the bacon quality, the eggs are fluffy and generous, and the cheese is tangy and delicious.

 While not the cheapest option, this place would be good when you have a little bit of time to sit down and eat and are looking for the convenience and speed of fast food.
 It would be a nice place to take a significant other as well.